zosiacooper/zosiacooper.github.io/research.md

 ---

 ### Articles in preparation
 **Cooper, Zosia**, Amy Binder, and Jeffrey Kidder.
 “Philosophers of the market: How libertarian organizations wage the ‘battle of ideas.’”
+(Preparing for submission)

 Binder, Amy, **Zosia Cooper**, and Jeffrey Kidder.
 "Why do classical liberals love PPEs, and why do progressives care?.”
 (Preparing for submission)<br><br>Kidder, Jeffrey, **Zosia Cooper**, and Amy Binder.
 “The ‘dirty work’ of political labeling in academia.”
 (Preparing for submission)